Mushroom bodies: Evolutionary history

 Historically, it was believed that only insects had mushroom bodies, because they were not present in crabs and lobsters.
 However, their discovery in the mantis shrimp in 2017 lead to the later conclusion that the mushroom body is the ancestral state of all arthropods, and that this feature was later lost in crabs and lobsters.
+Using immunostaining, homologous lobate structures with a common ground pattern of chemosensory afferents supplying thousands of intrinsi/local neurons (the olfactory cascade) were found in arachnids and many groups of Lophotrochozoa: polychaete annelids, polyclad planarians, and nemerteans.
+Altogether this indicates a common origin, suggesting that this arrangement is present in the ancestral state.

+The annelid mushroom body is homologous to the vertebrate cerebral cortex, according to expression profiling by image registration.
+This likely indicates independent elaborations on a common simple ancestral structure.